Yotin1/School-Enrolment-SQL-Project/Documentation/Documentation.md

 # School Enrolment Database

-This database can be used to enrol students onto different courses.\
+This database can be used to store data about students and the courses they are enrolled onto.\
 There are three tables in the database:

 A table for storing students' details - first name, last name, date of birth and email\